This post is all about how to build an extremely valuable network of influential people… the kind of business contacts every business needs.

 As people, we are all of equal value.
 However, in business, our commercial value differs vastly.
 Successful business networking is about connecting with the right people.

-In short: Be selective.
+Be selective.
 Focus less on numbers and more on value.
 Go deep and narrow, rather than shallow and wide.
 That’s how to develop world class business contacts.